Chemical Datasheet

 Fire Hazard

-Ignition temperature dangerously low: 212F.
-Vapors may be ignited by contact with ordinary light bulb, when heated to decomposition, it emits highly toxic fumes of oxides of sulfur.
+Ignition temperature is dangerously low.
+Vapors may be ignited by contact with an ordinary (incandescent) light bulb.
+When heated to decomposition, it emits highly toxic fumes of oxides of sulfur.
 When heated to decomposition, emits highly toxic fumes of sulfur oxides and can react vigorously with oxidizing materials.
 Avoid air, rust, halogens, metal azides, metals, oxidants; when exposed to heat or flame reacts violently with aluminum, chlorine, azides, hypochlorite, ethylamine diamine, ethylene imine, fluorine, metallic azides of lithium, potassium, cesium, rubidium and sodium, nitrogen oxides, potassium, zinc and (sulfuric acid plus permanganate).
 Decomposes on standing for a long time.
 (EPA, 1998)

 Health Hazard